The Mission of WGCU Public Media

 “To inspire, inform, educate, engage and entertain through the power of public media.”

-Serving seven counties (one-fifth of the state of Florida) with five distinct digital TV channels, two FM radio channels, two HD radio channels, and one subcarrier, WGCU delivers national and international programming and develops, produces and delivers relevant, informative and educational local programs to the Southwest Florida community.
+Serving all or part of 12 counties in South and Southwest Florida with five distinct digital TV channels, two FM radio channels, two HD radio channels, and one subcarrier, WGCU delivers national and international programming and develops, produces and delivers relevant, informative and educational local programs to the Southwest Florida community.

 Many of its locally produced programs have been broadcast throughout the country.
 WGCU has received numerous national, regional, state and local awards for its locally produced television and radio programs.